Historic and mostly vacant Hynds Building under contract to be sold – with caveats

-CHEYENNE – A major building downtown that some consider to be blighted and underdeveloped may be sold, Cheyenne's mayor has just revealed.
+CHEYENNE – A major building downtown that some consider to be blighted and underdeveloped may be sold, Cheyenne's mayor has revealed.
+There are some caveats, however, and a sale is not guaranteed.

 The owner of the Hynds Building and city officials had been butting heads over the future of the building, and whether the municipality might essentially force its sale.
 Now, it appears, there are at least some tentative sale plans.